XIII. Procurement of Professional Services

 Regardless of subcontract type, subrecipients must keep a file, on-site, that includes the original subcontract and approved budget information.

-3. OCJP APPROVAL
+3. OCJP Authorization

-The subcontracting subcontract must be reviewed and authorized by OCJP before an agency may execute the subcontract.
+The subcontract must be reviewed and authorized by OCJP before an agency may execute the subcontract.
 The prior authorization process must occur before the start date of the subcontract.
 Subrecipients may draft subcontracts for multi-year service cycles, but any changes to that subcontract during the life of the subcontract must be submitted to the agency’s OCJP Program Manager for prior authorization.

 The subrecipient agency will submit a draft of all subcontracts to the agency's OCJP Program Manager for review.